aimms/how-to/C_Other/104-using-email-client-library.rst

 ..
 End create email

-.. _ref-use-place-holders:
+.. _ref-use-placeholders:

-Using Place Holders in an Email Message Template
+Using Placeholders in an Email Message Template
 -------------------------------------------------
 ..
 For instructions to create a template, read `AIMMS Knowledge: Creating Email Templates <C_Other/104-creating-email-templates.html>`_.

 You can replace predefined strings in your template with data from AIMMS identifiers.
-These replaceable strings are called `Place holders`.
-You need to declare a set whose elements are the place holders that you want to replace and declare a parameter indexed over this set.
+These replaceable strings are called *Placeholders*.
+You need to declare a set whose elements are the placeholders that you want to replace and declare a parameter indexed over this set.
 The values from this indexed parameter will replace the placeholder strings in the email body.

 ::